-During the financial period ended 30 June 2020, the Permanent Secretary, Prime Minister's Officer - Labour, Youth, Employment and Persons with Disabilities in line with Section 54 of the Interpretation of Laws Act [Cap.1] held a total of five (5) meetings with the Management of the Fund.
+During the financial period ended 30 June 2021, the Permanent Secretary, Prime Minister's Officer - Labour, Youth, Employment and Persons with Disabilities in line with Section 54 of the Interpretation of Laws Act, Cap.1 [R.E 2019] as amended by section 39 of written laws (miscellaneous amendments) (No.6) Act, 2019 held a total of 11 meetings with the management of the Fund.

-1.9.5 Board Committees
+1.9.5 Board committees

-According to the Board Charter, the Board of Trustees has three (3) Board committees as follows:
+According to the Board Charter, the Board of Trustees has three Board committees.
+During the year under review, these committees did not hold any meeting.
+Board committee of the Fund are as follows: